abdullah-works/DECODE-assignment-04/README.md

-# DECODE-assignment-04
+# DMC App
-## dmc_app
+## DECODE-assignment-04

-This (repository) is a flutter project containing specifically Dart code (solution) for the *Assignment No. 04* (see details below) given as part of the overall assessment during the *DECODE Flutter Training Program.
+This (repository) is a Flutter Project containing specifically Dart Code (solution) for the Assignment No. 04 (see details below) given as part of the overall assessment during the *DECODE App Development Training Program.

-*DECODE: Digital Empowerment through Commerce Opportunities & Digital Education
+*Digital Empowerment through Commerce Opportunities & Digital Education

 ## Requirements

-Create a DMC (Detailed Marks Certificate) App which will be able to:
+Create a DMC (Detailed Marks Certificate) App which will be able to:<br>
     1. Take input as Marks for the Subjects.
-(Form, TextFormField)
+(Form, TextFormField)<br>
-    2. Validate those inputs.
+    2. Validate those inputs.<br>
-    3. If valid, Generate a Report which will include Obtained Marks, Percentage & Grade based on the input and given criteria.
+    3. If valid, Generate a Report which will include Obtained Marks, Percentage & Grade based on the input and given criteria.<br>
-    4. Clear the Form when needed.
+    4. Clear the Form when needed.<br>

 ## Getting Started